ietf-wg-pim/multicast-snooping-optimizations/draft-karstens-pim-multicast-snooping-optimization.md

 Multicast snooping switches shall maintain a group-based port membership table that indicates which port(s) contain members for each tracked group.
 The requirements in this section are ultimately related to managing this table, using IGMP/MLD to communicate its contents to adjacent nodes, and making changes in response to IGMP/MLD messages received from adjacent nodes.

-Multicast snooping switches shall maintain a new Group-Port Membership Interval timer for each group and port combination in the group-based port membership table.
-This is analagous to the Group Membership Interval in {{!-IGMPv3, Section 8.4}} and Multicast Address Listening Interval in {{!-MLDv2, Section 9.4}}.
+Multicast snooping switches shall maintain a new Group/Port Membership Interval timer for each group and port combination in the group-based port membership table (see {{group-port-membership-interval}}).

 TODO: describe when the timer is set/reset and what happens when it expires